AMERICAN WEDDINGS BLOG

 However…

 However, you can hold a symbolic ceremony that looks and feels similar to a wedding – and a growing number of people are doing just that.
-These symbolic ceremonies don’t carry any legal weight; but the familiar ritual of walking down the aisle and exchanging vows gives people the chance to express their love and commitment to the object of their desire.
+Sometimes called an "AI wedding," these symbolic ceremonies are when a human "marries" their AI companion or avatar.
+These ceremonies aren't legally meaningful, but they can be emotionally meaningful.
+The familiar ritual of walking down the aisle and exchanging vows gives people the chance to express their love and commitment to the object of their desire.

-As more people form strong attachments to AI partners, it seems like that we’ll see more examples of people proposing to, and “marrying” their AI companions.
-These marriages won’t just happen in the app or during roleplay scenarios either – AI marriages are moving offline and into the mainstream.
+As more people form strong attachments to AI partners, it seems like that we’ll see more examples of people proposing to, and “marrying” custom-made AI companions, as well as fictional characters based on manga, video games, and other media, brought to life through AI technologies.
+These marriages won’t just happen within an app or during roleplay scenarios either – AI marriages are moving offline and into the mainstream.

 A few real world examples of this trend from recent years are given below.